The ultimate way to collect recurring payments

 Collecting payments with Direct Debit has four main benefits:

-Direct Debit is cost effective.
-With Direct Debit, you can avoid costly credit and debit card transactions, which cost around 3% each.
-GoCardless charges only 1% per payment up to a maximum of £2, and even less if you’re collecting over 500 payments.
+Direct Debit is cost effective - With Direct Debit, you can avoid costly credit and debit card transactions, which cost around 3% each.
+GoCardless offers several competitive pricing options.

 Direct Debit can be used for one-off payments too